-The XCP router, however, delays packets significantly longer compared to the 'normal' router.
+The XCP router delays packets significantly longer compared to the 'normal' router.
 Note that the XCP router is already at its capacity limit at 33% load.
-Here, all packets have to wait about 23 times ( $(3 \text{ MEs} \cdot 8 \text{ threads}) - 1$ ) the duration of the critical section before they can access the shared variables.
+As stated in (3), the packets have to wait up to about 23 times $((3\,{\rm MEs}\cdot 8\,{\rm threads})-1)$ the duration of the critical section before they can access the shared variables.
 As a consequence, synchronization becomes a major contributor to the total delay.